 Full-face helmets have been in use since the early 1900s and represent the status quo for many riders.
 And for these reasons the racing communities and high-speed non-professional applications predominantly utilize full-face helmets.

-Modular – A modular helmet was originally referred to as a “flip-up” or “flip-face helmet.
+A Flip-Up helmet was originally referred to as a “flip-up” or “flip-face helmet.
 It is essentially a full-face helmet that can be opened to convert to an open-face helmet.
 This hybrid design has been the subject of some debate in regards to the pros and cons.

-Many have said that modular helmets are easier to remove in an emergency and thus making it easier to access the rider’s face in an emergency.
+Many have said that flip-up helmets are easier to remove in an emergency and thus making it easier to access the rider’s face in an emergency.

-The flip-side of the argument says that the chin bar portion of the modular helmet can open inadvertently or even be broken free from the helmet during an accident.
+The flip-side of the argument says that the chin bar portion of the flip-up helmet can open inadvertently or even be broken free from the helmet during an accident.

-There is definitely a convenience to be had with a modular helmet.
+There is definitely a convenience to be had with a flip-up helmet.
 It can be opened to talk, eat or drink quickly during a ride.
-For instance motorcycle-mounted law enforcement use modular helmets to more easily converse with drivers in a traffic stop.
+For instance motorcycle-mounted law enforcement use flip-up helmets to more easily converse with drivers in a traffic stop.

-With today’s materials and technology the modular helmet is nearly as protective as a full-face.
-(Note: While no studies exist to compare full-face vs. modular helmet efficacy, a safety study by a consumer group showed that 35% of all crashes showed major impact on the chin-bar area).
+With today’s materials and technology the flip-up helmet is nearly as protective as a full-face.
+(Note: While no studies exist to compare full-face vs. flip-up helmet efficacy, a safety study by a consumer group showed that 35% of all crashes showed major impact on the chin-bar area).

-So whether you’re riding with a full-face or a modular helmet you’re taking the extra precaution to protect the face and chin area.
-It should be noted that riding with a modular helmet that is open can add significant wind drag and can also increase the risk of neck or back injury during an accident.
-A good rule-of-thumb is to only use a modular helmet for riding while in the closed position.
+So whether you’re riding with a full-face or a flip-up helmet you’re taking the extra precaution to protect the face and chin area.
+It should be noted that riding with a flip-up helmet that is open can add significant wind drag and can also increase the risk of neck or back injury during an accident.

 Some of these type helmet include a removable sun visor that snaps on and off.
 This feature helps block sun glare from the eyes and also shades the face.